Pylons/pyramid/docs/narr/project.rst

 :term:`project`.
 It contains:

 #.
 An ``__init__.py`` file which signifies that this is a Python
    :term:`package`.
-It is conventionally empty, save for a single comment at the top.
+It also contains code that helps users run the application, include an ``app`` function which is used as a Paste entry point.

 #.
-A ``configure.zcml`` is a :term:`ZCML` file which maps view names
-   to model types.
-Its contents populate the :term:`application registry` when loaded.

-#.
 A ``models.py`` module, which contains :term:`model` code.

-#.
-A ``run.py`` module, which contains code that helps users run the
-   application.

 #.
 A ``templates`` directory, which contains :term:`Chameleon` (or
    other types of) templates.